 Furthermore, the goal of living zero-waste is to reduce waste and help you save money.

-If you're just starting your journey, the idea is not to immediately switch out all your items with zero-waste alternatives.
+If you're starting your journey, the idea is not to switch out all your items with zero-waste alternatives immediately.

 A more sustainable and budget-friendly approach is to use what you already have.
 This starts with ensuring that no product goes to waste.
 It also means giving old items new life, buying used items from online thrift stores, and so on.